Sciencentistguy/nixfiles/readme.md

 # dotfiles
 The dotfiles I use on my ArchLinux machines.
 (A custom desktop and a Dell XPS 15 2-in-1 9575)
 ## Instructions
-Clone this repo, and run `setup.py`.
+Clone this repo, and run `setup`, either by running `python setup` or `./setup`.
 Do not delete the cloned repo.

 ## Colourscheme
 ### Dark mode